Giovanni Boccaccio: Adult years

 In Florence, the overthrow of Walter of Brienne brought about the government of popolo minuto ("small people", workers).
 It diminished the influence of the nobility and the wealthier merchant classes and contributed to the relative decline of Florence.
-The city was hurt further in 1348 by the Black Death, which killed some three-quarters of the city's population and was later represented in Boccaccio's work The Decameron.
+The city was hurt further in 1348 by the Black Death, which killed some three-quarters of the city population and was later represented in Boccaccio's work The Decameron.

 From 1347, Boccaccio spent much time in Ravenna, seeking new patronage and, despite his claims, it is not certain whether he was present in plague-ravaged Florence.
 His stepmother died during the epidemic and his father was closely associated with the government efforts as minister of supply in the city.
 His father died in 1349 and Boccaccio was forced into a more active role as head of the family.

 Boccaccio began work on The Decameron around 1349.
 It is probable that the structures of many of the tales date from earlier in his career, but the choice of a hundred tales and the frame-story lieta brigata of three men and seven women dates from this time.
 The work was largely complete by 1352.
 It was Boccaccio's final effort in literature and one of his last works in Tuscan vernacular; the only other substantial work was Corbaccio (dated to either 1355 or 1365).
 Boccaccio revised and rewrote The Decameron in 1370–1371.
 This manuscript has survived to the present day.

 From 1350, Boccaccio became closely involved with Italian humanism (although less of a scholar) and also with the Florentine government.
 His first official mission was to Romagna in late 1350.
-He revisited that city-state twice and also was sent to Brandenburg, Milan and Avignon.
+He revisited that city-state twice and also was sent to Brandenburg, Milan, and Avignon.
 He also pushed for the study of Greek, housing Leontius Pilatus, and encouraging his tentative translations of works by Homer, Euripides, and Aristotle.
 In these years, he also took minor orders.